FLOGEN Logo

 [4] Stoyan Sarg, Basic Structures of Matter- Supergravitation Unified Theory, ISBN 9781412083874 Trafford Publishing, (2006), Amazon.com

-BEING POSITIVE ABOUT NEGATIVE SIGNED QUANTITIES: RESTRUCTURING THE DIMENSIONAL SPACE OF PHYSICAL REALITY
+BEING POSITIVE ABOUT NEGATIVE SIGNED QUANTITIES: RESTRUCTURING THE SHAPE AND TOPOLOGICAL CONTENT OF SPACE WITH A CORBORDISM OF MANIFOLDS - PART 1

 James Watson1;